Standard Schnauzer VS Miniature Schnauzer

 Frequently Asked Questions

-The Standard Schnauzer lives 13–16 years while the Miniature Schnauzer lives 12–15 years.
-Individual lifespan depends heavily on care, genetics, and lifestyle.
+The Standard Schnauzer lives 13–16 years; the Miniature Schnauzer lives 12–15 years.
+Similar lifespans.
+Individual lifespan depends heavily on care quality.